 UCSD's 2014 campaign ended with a 14-12 overall mark.
 The Tritons went 12-10 in CCAA play, tying with San Francisco State for sixth place.
 UC San Diego was ranked as high as 11th in the nation during the season.

 On Nov.
 8, Luyties earned his 100th UCSD victory as the Tritons defeated Humboldt State in four sets at RIMAC Arena.

 Senior opposite hitter Caitlin Brenton earned several postseason awards, including AVCA All-America and All-West Region honorable mention, All-CCAA First Team and Capital One Academic All-America Second Team and All-District 8 First Team accolades.
-In addition, junior outside Danielle Dahle was an All-CCAA honorable mention.
+In addition, Dahle was All-CCAA Honorable Mention.